Cabbage + Cabbage Leaves

 Tokyo Bekana: Tokyo Bekana is a non-heading Chinese cabbage from Japan.
 The spring-green leaves curl at the edges and mature with slim white stems that widen at the base.
 It is crisp and tender with a mild, sweet, spinach-like flavour with mild pepper tones.
 It is suited for eating both raw and cooked such as sautéing, steaming, and stir-frying.
 The frilly green is mild and can be shredded and tossed into green salads, mixed into pasta dishes for added crispness, braised as a side dish, or sliced and added to soups.

 To store: Cabbage has a remarkable storage capacity.
 Just stick dry, unwashed cabbage in a mesh bag, or paper towel, and then placed inside a bag, or container inside your fridge crisper for at least a month.
 The outer leaves may eventually get floppy or yellowish, but they can be removed and discarded to reveal fresh inner leaves.
 If you have a cold cellar, cabbage can be kept at high humidity for three months or more!
-Please note Tokyo Bekana is not suited for storage like the other varieties.
+Please note, Tokyo Bekana is not suited for storage like the other varieties.
+Store the same as regular cabbage but use within two weeks.